cloudmesh-community/fa18-516-29/project-report/report.md

 ---

 :o: remove : in headings

 :o: use proper indentation for verbatim

 :o: use proper indentations for lists

+:o: are images drawn by yourslef? if not they are plagarized as citations are missing

 ## Abstract